winitzki/scala-lambda-calculus/README.md

 # scala-lambda-calculus
 This is a simple untyped lambda calculus interpreter in Scala using Ammonite Shell.

-Use for pedagogical purposes only.
-(Not performance-optimized!)
+Use for pedagogical purposes only, because the code is not performance-optimized!
+Especially slow is the test of summation of Church numbers using recursion and the Y-combinator.

 The interpreter uses the "lazy" evaluation strategy.